PrestaShop/docs/development/orders-lifecycle/_index.md

 ### Cart in Front Office (FO)

-In FO by default, a new empty Cart is created in database everytime a Customer signs in - this behavior can be adjusted in BO `Configure -> Shop parameters -> Customer settings`.
+In Front Office by default, a new empty Cart is created in database everytime a Customer signs in - this behavior can be adjusted in BO
+`Configure -> Shop parameters -> Customer settings`.
 If Customer is not signed in (guest) - the Cart is created in database once first Product is being added into it.
 If guest already has a Cart and signs in, the Cart is assigned to him instead of creating a new one.